keepaliveit-staging/staging.keepaliveit.co.uk/_pages/collection_parent/it-hardware-products-and-services/it-hardware-products-and-services.markdown

 ## <i class="fas fa-microchip page-title-icon" aria-hidden="true"></i> I.T Hardware Products and Services

+### Cost of our Hardware procurement service
+The cost of hiring us to complete I.T Hardware related services depends on the type of individual, or organisation that you are.
+To see pricing for individual services, please see the following pages:

 For consumers
 {% for item in site.it-hardware-products-and-services-for-consumers %}
 [{{ item.name }} {{item.title}}]({{ item.url }})
 {% endfor %}

 For Non-Profit Organisations
-{% for item in site.it-hardware-products-and-services-for-non-profits %}
+{% for item in site.it-hardware-products-and-services-for-non-profit-organisations %}
 [{{ item.name }} {{item.title}}]({{ item.url }})
 {% endfor %}